robinagandhi/modularnorms/README.md

 # Make sure template.html is in the scripts directory (can copy from examples directory)
 ./xformsvg agpl > agpl-test.html
 ```
 The result is an html file that calls an online reasoning service.
+For instructions on running your own server see instructions in the [normserver](https://github.com/robinagandhi/modularnorms/tree/master/normserver) directory